 Following our successful Matters of Memory Day in July, a dementia information booklet has been produced.
 The booklet provides information on local organisations and groups for patients with dementia and their carers.
 Please click here to read it: Dementia Information Booklet.

 In addition to this, there will be three talks on dementia at the surgery in 2019; please see the attached poster for details: Matters of Memory talks poster.
 Booking forms for talks can be found in the entrance lobby of the surgery, or click here: Matters of Memory talks booking form.

 There are supply issues with EpiPen and EpiPen Junior.
 The pen is valid until the end of the month that it expires and certain batches of adult EpiPen can be used safely for 4 months after the expiry date.

 Please do not dispose of expired devices until you have a replacement.
-We are writing to affected patients to provide information to them.
+We have written to affected patients to provide information to them.

 Sonning Common Bereavement Group

 There will be no meeting on Wednesday 17th April.
 The next meeting will therefore be on Wednesday 19th December and Wednesday 23rd January from 2pm to 4pm at the FISH building on Kennylands Road.
 The group will be facilitated by Jill Poll, a qualified counsellor.
 The group is free.
 The only cost involved is a contribution towards refreshments.
 If you would like to join the group please contact Jill by email at firstname.lastname@example.org

 Click here for more information: Sonning Common Bereavement Group.

 Prescription Update - Dovobet and Emollients